BSI-Bund/secvisogram/DEVELOPMENT.md

 ### Core stack & Technology

+**React:**
+React is used to implement the views.
+This JavaScript library is suitable for mapping data structures to the DOM in the browser and keeping it synchronized when the structure changes.
+In doing so, it offers an easily customizable template language.
+In addition, React prevents the accidental insertion of executable code in the DOM and therefore already offers basic protection against cross-site scripting.

 **Typescript:**
 Typescript is used to type and document the source code.
 It is not used as language, but as a statical type-checker only.
 Types are declared using [Javascript with embedded Typescript source-code comments](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
 This keeps the overall toolchain clean & simple.

-**React & Reach-UI:**
-React is used to implement the views.
-This JavaScript library is suitable for mapping data structures to the DOM in the browser and keeping it synchronized when the structure changes.
-In doing so, it offers an easily customizable template language.
-In addition, React prevents the accidental insertion of executable code in the DOM and therefore already offers basic protection against cross-site scripting.

-Reach-UI is library of primitive component to build accessible user-interfaces.

 **Tailwind CSS:**
 Tailwind-CSS is a CSS-Framework and library of CSS-classes to be reused across components to keep them adaptable and yet themeable.